Lamorinda

 SERVICE REQUIREMENTS: The membership year runs from June 1 through May 31.
 Each Patroness and Ticktocker must complete a minimum of at least 15 hours of Philanthropy and 10 hours of Leadership Hours to remain in good standing.

 MEETINGS AND EVENTS: Patronesses attend at least five regular meetings each year which are held on the third Wednesday evening of the month at the Lafayette Library & Learning Center.
 Ticktockers attend at least six regular class meetings each year which are usually held on Sunday evenings at the homes of chapter members.
 We do not meet during the months of June, July and August.
-All Patronesses and Ticktockers are required to attend the annual Mother-Daughter Tea/Recognition Event each Spring.
+All Patronesses and Ticktockers are required to attend the annual Mother-Daughter Tea/Recognition Event each year.

 CHAPTER REQUIREMENTS: All Patronesses fill an organizational role within the chapter.
 This could be Board Member, Ticktocker Grade Level Advisor, Committee Chair or Committee Member.
 These positions rotate each year giving Patronesses ample opportunity to contribute to the organization in a variety of capacities.